 An effective gamification application must be adaptive to the diversity of the entire set of users within a system and yet, the complexity or cost of gamification tools do not always correlate with the effectiveness of the system.
 Gamification systems which are deployed with a clear context and appropriate application typically have much higher correlations of effectiveness.
 A fast paced, high demand work environment requires the use of quick and decisive gamification methods while a more methodical business environment might want to concentrate more on gamification aspects relating to long-term relationships and customer experience.
 Both applications of gamification have their appropriate places in different business environments.

-I have seen many different and creative instances of effective gamification systems.
-An application where I’ve seen great success is within training programs.
-Gamification principles are used during and after specific training modules to gauge the effectiveness of the training and the retention levels of the trainees as well as to make the trainings themselves more enjoyable and interactive.
-A well-designed gamification system can even have users engaged in required training activities without them even knowing that training is taking place.
+We have seen many creative deployments of effective gamification systems.
+One of the most common applications that we have seen is within training programs.
+Gamification principles are used during and after specific training modules to gauge the effectiveness of the training and the level of knowledge retention of the trainees as well as to make the trainings themselves more enjoyable and interactive.
+A well-designed gamification system can even have users engaged in required training activities without them knowing that training is even taking place.
 Gamification is also often used as a very effective method for periodic refresher trainings through the application of randomized quizzes and other post-action training techniques.

 With a little bit of creativity, gamification can become part of almost any work-flow scenario.
 Digital games are by far the most popular and easiest method to deploy, but any process, procedure or activity can be turned into a rewarding opportunity using gamification principles.
 The opportunity of gamification in an organization is limited only by the creativity and desire or willingness to try something new within the context of other points mentioned in this article.